tubearchivist/docs/mkdocs/docs/installation/proxmox-lxc.md

+!!! abstract "Installation Instructions - Community Guides"
+    These are beginner's guides/installation instructions for additional platforms generously provided by users of these platforms.
+When in doubt, verify the details with the [project README](https://github.com/tubearchivist/tubearchivist#installing).
+If you see any issues here while using these instructions, please contribute.

 # Setting up Tube Archivist with ProxMox LXC

 This guide assumed you know how to setup an LXC, CLI, and use "advanced" setup using tteck's easy helper scripts.
 This is out of scope for this project, if you need help with it reach out to me (Niicholai) in the discord and I will walk you through it.